OWASP/CheatSheetSeries/cheatsheets/JSON_Web_Token_Cheat_Sheet_for_Java.md

 DecodedJWT decodedToken = verifier.verify(token);
 ```

-## Token sidejacking
+## Token Sidejacking

 ### Symptom

-This attack occur when a token has been intercepted/stolen by a attacker and this one use it to gain access to the system using targeted user identity.
+This attack occurs when a token has been intercepted/stolen by an attacker and they use it to gain access to the system using targeted user identity.

-### How to prevent
+### How to Prevent

-A way to protect is to add "user context" in the token.
-User context will be composed by the following information:
+A way to prevent it is to add a "user context" in the token.
+A user context will be composed of the following information:

-- A random string that will be generated during the authentication phase and will be included into the token and also send to the client as an hardened cookie (flags: [HttpOnly + Secure](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Secure_and_HttpOnly_cookies) + [SameSite](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#SameSite_cookies) + [cookie prefixes](https://googlechrome.github.io/samples/cookie-prefixes/)).
+- A random string that will be generated during the authentication phase.
+It will be sent to the client as an hardened cookie (flags: [HttpOnly + Secure](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Secure_and_HttpOnly_cookies) + [SameSite](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#SameSite_cookies) + [cookie prefixes](https://googlechrome.github.io/samples/cookie-prefixes/)).
-- A SHA256 hash of the random string will be stored in the token (instead of the raw value) in order to prevent that any XSS issue allow the attacker to read the random string value and set the expected cookie.
+- A SHA256 hash of the random string will be stored in the token (instead of the raw value) in order to prevent any XSS issues allowing the attacker to read the random string value and setting the expected cookie.

-IP address will not be used because there some situation in which IP address can change during the same session like for example when a user access an application through his mobile and he change of mobile operator during the exchange then he change legitimately (often) is IP address.
-Moreover, using IP address can potentially cause issue at [European GDPR](http://www.eugdpr.org/) compliance level.
+IP addresses should not be used because there are some legitimate situations in which the IP address can change during the same session.
+For example, when an user accesses an application through their mobile device and the mobile operator changes during the exchange, then the IP address may (often) change.
+Moreover, using the IP address can potentially cause issues with [European GDPR](http://www.eugdpr.org/) compliancy.

-During token validation, if the received token do not contains the right context so, it is replayed and then it must be rejected.
+During token validation, if the received token does not contain the right context (for example, if it has been replayed), then it must be rejected.

 ### Implementation example

-Code to create the token after success authentication.
+Code to create the token after successful authentication.

 ``` java
 // HMAC key - Block serialization and storage as String in JVM memory